 Women constituted just about a quarter (i.e. 27.0%) of all extractive workers in 2006 and this declined to 16.2% in 2013.
-Female share is lower in the formal sector where earnings are better with well-defined working conditions, compared to the informal extractive sector.
-In 2013, females accounted for only 5.8% in the formal extractive sector compared to 21.1% in the informal sector suggesting that gender composition in the sector is clearly skewed in favour of men.
+Female composition is worse in the formal sector where earnings are better with well-defined working conditions, compared to the informal extractive sector.
+In the 2013, females accounted for only 5.8% in the formal extractive sector compared to

+21.1% in the informal sector suggesting that gender composition in the sector is clearly skewed in favour of men.

-Figure 1: Employment composition by gender in the extractive sector.
+Figure 1: Female composition in in employment in the extractive sector.